Yeuner/DataAnalystPortfolio/Tableau/United_States_Reciprocal_Tariffs/README.md

 ## 🎯 Purpose of This Project

 This dashboard was inspired by the BBC article mentioned above.
-After reading it, analyst **Arazi** wanted to **visualize the data** behind the claims being made.
+After reading it, I wanted to **visualize the data** behind the claims being made.

 The purpose of this project is **not to support or oppose** U.S. trade policy.
 Instead, it provides:
 - A **neutral, data-driven view** of bilateral tariff relationships.